Remote how-to’s | Blog Post

 Workstation assessments are highly encouraged.
 Injuries caused by poor workstation setup or using the wrong equipment (or even working from the couch or kitchen table) are considered workplace injuries, even if they happen at home.
 Providing information, tools, and support for remote workers as they set up their workstation can serve to prevent these injuries and provide much needed support and information to employees working from home.

 Equipment stipends can make work and life easier.
 Combined with access to a virtual ergonomic assessment, companies can help determine what equipment employees need to work most productively and fund those purchases.
+A home workstation that works for each employee is a key remote work benefit.

 For many of us, the shift to remote work has also come along with local gym closures.
 Even as things begin to open up again, employees are not all rushing back to take part in in-person classes.
 Without the ability to use in-office or local gyms, employees are looking for ways to keep moving, from home.
 Enter virtual fitness apps & memberships.
 There are a variety of programs available from individual apps to enterprise programs, delivered live, on-demand, and even offering access to family and friends to increase usage and up the social ante.